Atmospheric correction for interferometric synthetic aperture radar technique: Atmospheric noise

 In radar satellites, microwave signals are reflected off a persistent scatter in a target area, and their two-way travel time is measured by satellites.
 Water vapor in the troposphere and free electrons in the ionosphere affect the propagation of microwave signals through the atmosphere because the different refractive index in these layers affects the speed of propagation.

 Ionosphere

-Ionospheric phase noise, which occurs more apparent with larger wavelengths, such as P or L-band radars, is a consequence of variations in free electron density in the 100–1000 km altitude along the travel path.
-Radar satellites with large wavelengths like ALOS Polsar1/2 (L-band, λ=~24 cm) and NISAR are more vulnerable to ionospheric delays.
-However, this noise is roughly less effective in C-Band (λ=5.6 cm) and X-band (λ=3.1 cm) SAR satellites such as Envisat, RADARSAT, ERS1/2 and TerraSAR-X and usually is negligible.
-There are a couple of methods to remove the Ionospheric noise artefact:
+Phase noise from the ionosphere, which occurs more with larger wavelengths, such as P or L-band radars, is a consequence of variations in free electron density in the 100–1000 km altitude along the travel path.
+Radar satellites with relatively long wavelengths like ALOS PALSAR 1/2 (L-band, λ=~24 cm) and NISAR are more vulnerable to ionospheric delays.
+However, this noise source is less powerful in C-Band (λ=5.6 cm) and X-band (λ=3.1 cm) SAR satellites such as Envisat, RADARSAT, ERS1/2 and TerraSAR-X and usually is negligible.
+There are several methods to remove the Ionospheric noise artifact: